jonlpersson/ed-latimore/site/_posts/2023-10-22-are-you-tired-of-the-sea-of-bullshit-scams-and-hustles-on-the-internet.md

   cases, outright liars.
 image: /assets/images/posts/receipts.jpg
 ---
-### Then it's time to make sure that people you list to have "The Receipts"...
+### Then it's time to make sure that people you list to have "The Receipts"…

 ​I don't exaggerate, boast, or brag about myself.